 A: Please refer to the JLPTs book information website for a list of study materials for all levels.
-For Leiden University students, a special Blackboard page has been made available.
+For Leiden University students are encouraged to take a look in the Asian Library collection.

 Q: Is the test fee refundable?

-Please refer to the Test Guide (English, Japanese) for more information.
-Any questions can be directed to Manon van Liempt at firstname.lastname@example.org.
+Please refer to the Test Guide for more information.
+Any questions can be forwarded to Kirsten Groot at firstname.lastname@example.org.

 Anyone who require special facilities is requested to contact the administration using the above e-mail address.